Cheap home improvements that actually cut bills

 | LED (8W) | £2-£5 | £1 |

-At £5-£7 saved per bulb per year, LEDs pay for themselves in under a year.
-Replace bulbs as they fail rather than all at once.
+You’re saving £5-£7 per bulb per year, which means they pay for themselves in under 12 months.
+Replace them as they fail instead of doing your whole house at once.

-Open chimneys lose enormous amounts of heat.
-A balloon (inflatable blocker) or cap costs £20-£40 and saves up to £90 per year.
+Open chimneys lose massive amounts of heat.
+A balloon (inflatable blocker) or cap costs £20-£40 and saves up to £90 a year.
+Only works if you don’t actually use the fireplace - obviously remove before lighting any fires.

-Panels behind radiators on external walls reflect heat back into the room instead of warming the wall.
+Panels behind radiators on external walls bounce heat back into the room instead of warming the outer wall.

 | Cost | Annual Saving | Payback |